0803237/MokshasBookStore/MokshasBookStore/README.txt

 0900: Build the solution and checked by running the program.

+0903: Edited appsetting.json file

-0906: Added migration but got error
+0906: Added 20221115020959_AddDefaultIdentityMigration.cs migration but got error

 0910: found solution, I need to install microsoft entityframework for sqlserver

 0914: Added migration